Get

 cedar chips and essential oil

 Fleas can be the bane of a cat owner’s existence.
-Once they appear, they’re absolutely everywhere, and worst of all, they make our kitties miserable.
-Getting rid of fleas can be an arduous task, though.
-While plenty of flea control and prevention medicines, collars, and treatments are on the market, not all of them work well.
-And some of them have ingredients we may not want to use on our pets.
+Once they appear, they’re everywhere, and worst of all, they make our kitties miserable.
+Getting rid of fleas can be an arduous task.
+While plenty of flea control and prevention medicines, collars, and treatments are on the market, not all of them work well, and some have ingredients that can harm our pets.

 Many people prefer to take an all-natural route when it comes to killing fleas on cats, and one such way they do so is by using cedarwood oil.
 However, never use essential oils on your cat without speaking with your vet first!
-Cedarwood oil is an essential oil that seems to be successful in killing off fleas, and it’s one of the few that are mostly safe for use on felines.
-The majority of essential oils are dangerous for cats.
+Cedarwood oil is an essential oil that seems to be successful in killing off fleas, and it’s one of the few that are mostly safe for use on felines when properly diluted.
+However, most essential oils are dangerous for cats.

 Here’s a closer look at cedarwood oil and how to use it on your pet.